One of the easiest vegetables to grow is kale. Moreover, it has been getting a lot of attention in recent years.

 Health Benefits of Kale

-- Like many leafy green vegetables, kale is low-calorie and low-fat but rich in fiber, iron, vitamin K, and other vitamins and minerals [2].
+- Like many leafy green vegetables, kale is low in calories and fat but rich in fiber, iron, vitamin K, and other vitamins and minerals [2].

 - In fact, it even has more iron per calorie than a serving of beef.

-- Moreover, the vitamin K, carotenoids, and flavonoids in this vegetable make it a great cancer-fighting vegetable.
+- Moreover, the vitamin K, carotenoids, and flavonoids in this vegetable make it a powerful cancer fighter.

 - Omega-3 fatty acids are also found in kale.
 This helps reduce inflammation in the body.

-- Additionally, many people are not aware that kale is also extremely rich in calcium.
+- Additionally, many people are unaware that kale is extremely rich in calcium.
 In fact, it has more calcium than milk [3].

 However, like all things, too much of a good thing is not a good thing.
-Although kale is indeed a superfood with many health benefits, that doesn’t mean it provides all of the health benefits the body needs.
+Although kale is indeed a superfood with many health benefits, that doesn’t mean it provides all the nutrients the body needs.

 Also, it definitely doesn’t mean you should start a kale-only cleanse.
 Make sure you implement it into a well-rounded, balanced diet.